deeplearninc/relaax/relaax/templates/environments/openai-gym/README.md

 algorithm:
   input:
     image: [84, 84, 3]  # image dimensions (width, height, color planes)

+  output:
+    action_size: 6                # action size for the AirRaid environment

 ```

 You can use shape key as a synonym of image key.